Leadership traits define an organization and correlate with profitability and success.

 - Reward creativity in junior managers and employees.

-5. Ethical and Pro-Social
+5. Ethical

-How to accomplish these leadership traits:
+How to build these leadership qualities and traits:

 - Create core values and mission and vision statements to inspire employees and customers.